-This walking holiday week will include three full days of walking, covering the eastern half of the route (we plan to walk the Western end next year) led by local guide and enthusiast Roger Phipps.
+This walking holiday week will include three full days of walking, covering the Western half of the route (Wheddon Cross to Lynmouth – we walked the Eastern end next year) led by local guide and enthusiast Roger Phipps.
 There is also the option for partners / friends to enjoy easier walks each day, of up to 6 miles approximately, under the friendly, knowledgeable guidance of Nan Ward.

 Whether you choose to walk with Roger or with Nan – or with a combination of the two – the week will offer an enjoyable and sociable few days’ walking, through stunning and varied scenery and charming villages, with time in the evenings to relax and socialise with some informal entertainment too.

 The Coleridge Way route is moderately challenging and each day will cover between 8 and 10 miles, so you’ll need a reasonable level of fitness.

 Nan’s walks aim to be less challenging, but may still include steep climbs so again a reasonable level of fitness is required.

 Come prepared for all weathers!